open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 transported together as an optimization, but are produced and consumed individually.

+As the diagram below shows, each message can be settled individually, regardless of the position of the message in the stream or queue.
+In contrast to checkpoint-based settlement, settlement information is related to individual messages and not to the overall message stream.

 ```
 +---------+ +---------+ +---------+ +---------+ +---------+ +---------+
 |Message A| |Message B| |Message C| |Message D| |Message E| |Message F|